RetroJect/PlayBuddy/README.md

 Want to make PlayBuddy better?
 Fantastic, so do we!
-As an open source project we're always happy to have others contribute, but we do ask that you follow a few guidlines when doing so.
+As an open source project we're always happy to have others contribute, but we do ask that you follow a few guidelines when doing so.

 1. Make a fork